djangocon/2019.djangocon.eu/README.rst

   # Create a Python 3.6+ virtualenv (virtualenvwrapper)
   $ mkvirtualenv -p python3

   # Install project & dependencies in "editable" mode (-e), with the [dev]
   # dependency subset.
   # You should repeat this command when you pull in new changes which can
   # contain new requirements or version upgrades
   $ pip install -e "dceu2019[dev]"

+  # Install our code-quality pre-commit hooks (a.k.a. linting)
+  $ pre-commit install

   # Try invoking the Django main management script
   $ python dceu2019/manage.py

   # ...you will be told that it has created a local.py file.
 You might want to
   # edit this now or later depending on your needs.

   # When ready, run migrations.
   $ python dceu2019/manage.py migrate